spatie/laravel-glide/README.md

 ```

 Take a look at [the image API of Glide](http://glide.thephpleague.com/api/size/) to see which parameters you can pass to the ```setConversionParameters```-method.

+## Notes
+For the moment Glide doesn't clean the cache directory, but that functionality [may be coming in a future release](https://github.com/thephpleague/glide/issues/7).
+Until then it's your job to keep an eye on it's total size.
+If it becomes too big, you can opt to delete the files inside it.